pemmyz/LockKeyReaction/README.md

 ## 🧠 Idea Behind the Game

 This game started as a fun way to test reflexes using actual **keyboard LED lights**.
-I was not the first user to do It evolved into a fully-featured **Python + Pygame** application with real-time stats and cross-platform support.
+It evolved into a fully-featured **Python + Pygame** application with real-time stats and cross-platform support.

 This idea is probably as old as the first keyboards that came with lock key lights — and the ability to programmatically toggle them.